hashgraph/stablecoin-studio/sdk/README.md

         lastUsed: number;
     }
 ````
-- OnWalletAcknowledgeMessageEvent: Is emitted when an interaction is acknoledged in the extension.
+- **OnWalletAcknowledgeMessageEvent**: Is emitted when an interaction is acknoledged in the extension.
 ````typescript
     interface Acknowledge {
 		topic: string;